 Vaccinations against other respiratory diseases do not protect against the novel coronavirus.

-However, they can prevent other respiratory infections (influenza, pneumococcal pneumonia) and thus contribute to reducing the burden on the health system.
+However, they can prevent other respiratory infections.
+These include influenza and pneumococcal pneumonia.
+Other vaccinations can therefore help avoid double infections.

 Are imported goods contagious?

 There is no known risk from goods, mail items or luggage.
 Objects in the immediate vicinity of sick people must be kept clean.